wanghuiwan/selenium_test/README.md

 # selenium_test
 Study Selenium
-I will try how to use github
+I will try how to use github.
+pycharm